-(iii) The personal sacrifices or commitment made.
+(iv) The personal sacrifices or commitment made.

-11. The judges' decision as to the winner is final.
+10. The judges' decision as to the winner is final.
 No correspondence relating to the awards will be entered into.

-11. The winner will receive the national BBC Get Inspired Unsung Hero Award 2018 trophy.
+11. The winner will receive the national BBC Sports Personality of the Year Unsung Hero Award 2022 trophy.
 There are no cash alternatives and the award cannot be sold or transferred in any circumstances.

-13. All winners must agree to take part in any post-award publicity if required.
+12. All winners must agree to take part in any post-award publicity if required.

-14. The BBC reserves the right to:
+13. The BBC reserves the right to:

 (i) vary the opening and closing times for making nominations and to vary the date of the announcement of the awards;

 (ii) disqualify any nominee who breaches the rules or has acted fraudulently in any way; and/or